kaustubhdivekar/secure-auth-system/README.md

 * **Responsive Design:** Optimised for seamless experience across various devices and screen sizes.
 * **Modern UI:** Dark theme with visually striking cyan/gold gradient accents for a contemporary look and feel.
 * **Blog Module:** Interface for content creators to add and manage blog posts.
+* **Property Listing & Detail:** User-friendly interfaces for viewing available properties, detailed property pages, and image galleries.
+* **Property Creation/Management:** Forms and interfaces for landlords to list new properties and manage their existing listings (edit, delete).
+* **Property Search & Filters:** Interactive search bar and filtering options to help users find suitable properties.

 ---